jvs/knives/README.md

 ### Dance of Diamonds

-- Select one other player to swap a card with
+- Immediately after playing the Dance card, before the next player acts, select one other player to swap a card with
 - Each of you selects a card from your hand and exchanges them face-down
 - Has no effect on the final (6th) trick